Cameliaasb/CostumeMania/README.md

 Make sure to set up these external dependencies properly for the full functionality of the CostumeMania project.

+## Testing
+CostumeMania is tested using Minitest, the default testing framework for Ruby on Rails.
+To run the test suite, use the following command:

+``
+rails test
+``

+This will execute all the tests and provide you with feedback on the status of the application's functionality.

 ----------

 ## Getting Started